Arcade-Lecture/exercises/sheet_03/arefyeva/task_1/FDD.md

 Plan by feature: A development plan for the features is created according to their priorities, classes are assigned to programmers.
 Design by feature and build by feature: A group of features is selected from the feature list, these features are then produced, which should take at most two weeks.
 After the design inspection, coding, testing and code inspection a feature is added to the main build.
 The next iteration starts from the design by feature step.

-⋅⋅⋅The key roles are:
+  The key roles are:

-⋅⋅⋅*Project manager*: administrative and financial leader of the project.⋅⋅ ⋅⋅⋅*Chief architect*: the person who is responsible for the overall design of the system.⋅⋅ ⋅⋅⋅*Development manager*: leads development activities of a team and solves occurring in the team problems.⋅⋅ ⋅⋅⋅*Chief programmer*: leads teams of developers and selects features to be developed.⋅⋅ ⋅⋅⋅*Class owner*: develops the class he/she is assigned to.⋅⋅ ⋅⋅⋅*Domain experts*: has knowledge of requirements for the system and delivers it to developers.
+  *Project manager*: administrative and financial leader of the project.
+  *Chief architect*: the person who is responsible for the overall design of the system.
+  *Development manager*: leads development activities of a team and solves occurring in the team problems.
+  *Chief programmer*: leads teams of developers and selects features to be developed.
+  *Class owner*: develops the class he/she is assigned to.
+  *Domain experts*: has knowledge of requirements for the system and delivers it to developers.

 4. Let’s compare FDD with Scrum.
 While in FDD development of a feature usually takes at most 2 weeks, in Scrum the development occurs in sprints, which take 2-4 weeks.
 In both methods, the customer isn’t involves in the development process a lot.